B1ggDave/kotlinbyexample.github.io/examples/05_stdlib/14_sorted.md

 # sorted

-`sorted` returns a list of all elements sorted according to their natural sort order.
+`sorted` returns a list of all the elements sorted according to their natural ascending sort order.

-`sortedBy` returns a list of all elements sorted according to natural sort order of the value returned by specified selector function.
+`sortedBy` returns a list of all the elements sorted according to the natural sort order of the value returned by specified selector function.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">